BenjiD2/QuestSchedulingAssistant/README.md

 ## Test Suite

-The test suite for this project is located in the `server/tests/unit/` directory.
+The test suite for this project is located in the `tests` directory.
 The tests are organized by component:

 ### Test Files Structure
 ```